Wills & Estates

 Large medical interventions can have significant negative consequences for long term health.
 A personal directive can help you to have your preferences obeyed.

 Personal directives can enhance your quality of life by allowing you to forgo interventions like chemotherapy and surgery under certain conditions.

-Ensure that your estate is in good hands.
+Ensure that your estate is left in good hands.
 We can plan out estate administration for you or take an active role.